Welcome to Walk Liberty!

 Walk Liberty is an interactive, online portal that showcases the rich history, public spaces, and dynamic and eclectic businesses of Liberty Village.
 Get outside, explore the neighbourhood and support your local businesses.

-This is one of thirteen stops along a walking tour of Liberty Village.
+This is one of ten stops along a walking tour of Liberty Village.

 Atlantic Avenue is Liberty Village’s main north-south street.
 Here, at King Street, frequent streetcar and bus service will get you downtown, to the subway, or to many of Toronto’s other vibrant neighbourhoods.
-Close by, a variety of shops, restaurants, and services offer to meet your needs and cravings.
-Walk south on Atlantic, and you will find Exhibition GO Station, with easy access to the C.N.E.
-Grounds, BMO Field, and Ontario Place.
+Close by, you will find variety of shops, restaurants, and services to meet your needs and cravings.
+Atlantic Avenue leads to Exhibition GO Station, with easy access to the CNE grounds, BMO Field, and Ontario Place.